NikKowPHP/meetup/docs/app_description.md

 *   **Component Scoping:** We will default to Server Components, opting into Client Components (`"use client"`) only for interactive elements.
 *   **End-to-End Type Safety:** `TypeScript`, `Prisma`, and `Zod` will ensure data is strongly typed from the database to the UI.
 *   **Scraping Ethics & Robustness:** All scrapers will respect `robots.txt`, operate at a respectful rate, and clearly attribute the source.
 They will be wrapped in resilient error-handling logic with automated retries.

+### **Security Model**
+The application implements a granular Role-Based Access Control (RBAC) system to manage permissions across different user types.
+The system, defined in `lib/auth/rbac.ts`, supports the following roles:

+* **ADMIN**: Full access to all administrative functions including event curation, claim approvals, and system settings
+* **MODERATOR**: Can moderate content and manage reported issues, but cannot change system settings
+* **USER**: Standard authenticated users with permissions to create, join, and manage their own events
+* **GUEST**: Limited read-only access for unauthenticated users

+The RBAC system integrates with Next.js middleware to enforce permissions at both the UI and API levels.

 ### 7.3.
 Observability Strategy
 *   **Error Tracking:** **Sentry** will be integrated to capture all unhandled exceptions and will be configured with **high-priority alerts for any scraper function failures**.